cmilsor245/bases_de_datos/tema4/ej2/020402_millan_soria_christian.md

 <h6>Scandinavia</h6>

 <p><b>2.
 Checking a list with the word IN allows us to check if an item is in a list.
+The example shows the name and population for the countries 'Brazil', 'Russia', 'India' and 'China'.</b></p>

-Show the name and the population for 'Sweden', 'Norway' and 'Denmark'.</b></p>
+<p><b>Show the name and the population for 'Sweden', 'Norway' and 'Denmark'.</b></p>

 <p><b>Código:</b></p>